sdiehl/wiwinwlh/tutorial.md

 The *syntax* of a programming language is described by the constructs that define its types, and its *semantics* is described by the interactions among those constructs.
-A type system overlays additional structure on top of the syntax that impose constraints on the formation of expressions in terms of based on the context in which they occur.
+A type system overlays additional structure on top of the syntax that impose constraints on the formation of expressions based on the context in which they occur.

 Dynamic programming languages associate types with values *at evaluation*, whereas statically typed languages associate types to expressions *before